electromeow/calrov-website/README.md

-# Under Construction

 # calrov-website

 Source code of the website I made for the Teknofest(a national space&aviation festival with technology competitions in lots of categories included in Turkey) team called CALROV that I'm a member of.\
-This is a static website and deployed on Netlify.\
+This is a website built using Flask and uses MongoDB(hosted on MongoDB Atlas) as database.
+Served thanks to Heroku!\

 [www.calrovteam.com](https://www.calrovteam.com)